Generating high-quality images and animations is a critical capability that can be used to communicate your designs to others.

 Photo view 360 gives you the ability to see 3D models as they would appear in real life, and there are several enhancements for SOLIDWORKS 2016.

-First, preview window provides a quick real time reference as to how your render will look and allows you to quickly access changes before performing the final render.
+First, the preview window provides a quick real-time reference as to how your render will look and allows you to quickly access changes before performing the final render.

 The preview window has been enhanced to put a resolution slider at the bottom, sliding it to the right gives a higher quality render preview with a trade-off of taking more time.

 In the past, there were instances where the pause button would reset, this is no longer the case, now if the pause button is pressed, the preview window will not render.

 You can see if we rotate the model or add appearances, the preview is static.

 The preview window has always been valuable in visualizing the model when changing the scene, for instance, we can change the background as well as the brightness and see the change in the preview window.